MobilityDB/MobilityDB/tools/codegen/inherited/INHERITANCE_MAP.md

 - **Every base type has a set type** because a temporal value is a *function* from time to the base domain and `getValues` returns its RANGE as a set (§4c row 6) — a family cannot have a temporal type without its base set type.
+  The converse is what `posechain` stands on: it is a base type with no temporal type, so it carries no set type either, and `posechainset` is the catalog slot `tposechain` claims when it arrives.
 - **`Span<T>` needs a total order AND a meaningful contiguous interval** on the base domain, so it exists only for `span_basetype()` :963-967 = date, float, int, bigint, timestamptz — numbers + time. `span_canon_basetype()` :973-976 =